yusuke-imoto-lab/RECODE/R/README.md

 ```

-## Example
+### Tutorials
-For the single-cell data *X* (rows: genes, columns: cells), we can apply RECODE as follows.
+For the single-cell sequeincing data *X* (rows: genes/epigenomes, columns: cells), we can apply RECODE as follows.

 ``` r